Amino acids and proteins header image — torso showing muscles and bones.

 The amino acids alanine and glycine forming a dipeptide.

-Image to show that polypeptides and proteins are polymers formed from amino acid momers- cartoon style image The molecules formed in these condensation reactions are called dipeptides since they are formed from two amino acids.
-These dipeptide molecules contain one amide or peptide link as shown in the image above.
-The dipeptide molecule formed still has reactive amino and acidic functional groups on each end of the molecule and so it can react further with more amino-acids molecules to form more peptide links.
-In fact thousands or even hundreds of thousands of these amino-acid monomers can react to form a giant polymer called a protein.
-The order in which the amino acids link together will determine the type of protein formed.
-Smaller numbers of amino acids can link to form large molecules called polypeptides, these can contain up to and around 50 or so amino acids all linked together by amide or peptide bonds.
+The dipeptide molecule formed still has reactive amino and acidic functional groups on each end and can therefore react further with more amino acid molecules to form more peptide links.
+In fact, hundreds or even thousands of these amino acid monomers can react to form a large polymer called a protein.
+The order in which the amino acids link together determines the type of protein formed.
+Smaller numbers of amino acids can link to form molecules called polypeptides, which contain up to around 50 amino acids joined by peptide (amide) bonds.
+Chains longer than about 50 amino acids are usually referred to as proteins.
 The image below shows how a large polypeptide molecule is formed from nine different amino acids reacting together in a condensation reaction.

-The names of amino acids are often shortened down to a three letter abbreviation or sometimes even a single letter, for example the amino acid glycine can be shortened to "gly" and alanine to "ala".
-The order or sequence in which the amino acids in a polypeptide or protein polymer join or link together is referred to as its primary structure, this is outlined in the image below:
+The names of amino acids are often shortened to a three-letter abbreviation, or sometimes a single letter; for example, the amino acid glycine can be shortened to “gly” and alanine to “ala”.
+The order or sequence in which the amino acids in a polypeptide or protein polymer join or link together is referred to as its primary structure; this is outlined in the image below:

-Image shows the primary structure of a protein, that is how the amino acids are sequence or arranged.
+Image shows the primary structure of a protein, that is, how the amino acids are sequenced or arranged.

 Key Points